Detailed content of our market study

 4.1 Offer typology

-The French real estate diagnostics market encompasses many different disciplines, practiced or not by the **,*** technicians who often hold several different certifications among those described below.
+The French real estate diagnostics market encompasses many different disciplines, practiced or not by the **,*** technicians who often hold several of the certifications described below.

 Distribution of professions among real estate diagnostics experts France, ****, as % of total Source: ****